annekerachni/braingrowthFEniCS/README.md

   - boundary conditions:
     - Neumann: traction-free
+    - Dirichlet:
-    - Dirichlet: brain regions defined as "no-growth zones" are fixed (option 1) / mostly in the case of the ellipsoid, inner ellipsoid is emptied in the mesh to define Ventricular Zone that are fixed (option 2) as in [M.J.
+      - Brain regions defined as "no-growth zones" are fully fixed (option 1).
+      - Mainly for simplified 3D geometries (sphere, ellipsoid), the interior of the mesh is emptied to define the "Ventricular Zone" boundary that will be fully fixed (option 2) as in [M.J.
 Razavi et al. 2015]

 #### FEniCS solver parameters:
   - linearization method: Newton-Raphson